A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Faster time to insight

 What previously took weeks of vendor processing now takes hours.
-Your team is analyzing evidence before most firms have even sent the data room credentials.
+Your team is analyzing textual evidence using advanced eDiscovery software before most firms have even sent the data room credentials.

 2